-There will always be impacts from quarry development.
-Provided the Mineral Planning Authority is satisfied that no 'showstopper' impacts will result, sites can be allocated in the Draft Mineral Sites Plan.

-If at planning application stage, when EIA is carried out, impacts that cannot be mitigated are found, the site will not be developed.

-It is unclear where the figure of 400 vehicle movements per day is from - the real figure is expected to be less.

-Cumulative effects of these three sites are being considered, and are referred to in the Sustainability Appraisal.
-A study looking at cumulative impacts of traffic is about to be commissioned, taking into consideration the proposed increases in housing numbers as well.

-The Environment Agency will advise the Mineral Planning Authority on hydrological/hydrogeological issues.
+- comments are noted. - will always be impacts from quarry opment.
+Provided the Mineral Planning ority is satisfied that no 'showstopper' cts will result, sites can be allocated in the Mineral Sites Plan. - blanning application stage, when EIA is ad out, impacts that cannot be mitigated bund, the site will not be developed. - nclear where the figure of 400 vehicle ments per day is from - the real figure is cted to be less. - ulative effects of these three sites are being dered, and are referred to in the inability Appraisal.
+A study looking at lative impacts of traffic is about to be nissioned, taking into consideration the osed increases in housing numbers as well. - nvironment Agency will advise the Mineral ing Authority on - ological/hydrogeological issues.

+Respondent Section of Document Responded To Response Agree?
+Disagree?
+Comment? м Conclusions : Therefore, for the reasons given above, Crossways Parish Council strongly objects to the proposed quarrying sites located at Woodsford Quarry (inset map AS-19), Station Road Moreton (Inset map AS-26) and Hurst Farm Moreton (Inset Map AS-25).